GontaaD/Sprint2---Java-1.12---1.25/README.md

 ````
 Example: `main/java/org/tasks/OOP`
 ````
-First, copy the repository and make a push request to the branch you created for yourself.
+First, copy the repository and make a push to the branch you created for yourself.
 > [!CAUTION]
 > You don't need to merge into the main.

-In ClickUp, you attach a link to your merge request.
+In ClickUp, you attach a link to your commit.